matham/sock_cond/README.md

 Go nogo
 =======

-A go/nogo experiment with moa and pybarst.
+A conditioning experiment with moa and pybarst.